Exarcheia: 2008 Greek riots

-On December 6, 2008, a Greek police special guard shot and killed 15-year-old Alexis Grigoropoulos within blocks of the Athens Polytechnic University, leading to the largest protests in Greece since the end of the dictatorship in 1974.
-Protests originated in Exarcheia and it continued to be the epicenter of demonstrations as they spread across Athens.
+On 6 December 2008, a Greek police special guard shot and killed 15-year-old Alexis Grigoropoulos within blocks of the Athens Polytechnic University, leading to the largest protests in Greece since the end of the dictatorship in 1974.
+Protests originated in Exarcheia and it continued to be the epicentre of demonstrations as they spread across Athens.

 In the aftermath of the riots, collectives and movements in Exarcheia expanded initiatives experimenting with new political formations, especially to provide public spaces organized around an anti-hierarchical and anti-commercial ethos.
 For example, activists turned a parking lot into the guerrilla Park Navarinou, which hosted events such as ticket-free movie screenings and anti-consumerist fairs.
 The Sporos collective developed solidarity economies through trade and sale of Zapatista-produced goods, and the Skoros collective promoted re-use, recycling, and sharing practices.
 Other new and renewed political formations in Exarcheia included producer or consumer cooperatives and collective kitchens.

 Migrant communities

 Exarcheia is the site of a large migrant and refugee community.
 The overcrowding and abuse within Greek refugee camps has propelled a movement of squatting within Athens and across Greece.
-There are more than a dozen squats in Athens, primarily centered in Exarcheia, serving as housing, healthcare, and social centers for refugees, migrants, or anarchists.
+There are more than a dozen squats in Athens, primarily centred in Exarcheia, serving as housing, healthcare, and social centres for refugees, migrants, or anarchists.
 These squats provide space for highly diverse communities and coalitions.
 For example, the City Plaza squat houses Afghanis, Iraqis, Iranians, Syrians, Kurds, Palestinians, and Pakistanis within a single occupied hotel.
 Many of these spaces aim to recreate the feeling of home for displaced migrants and refugees.

 However, far-right, neo-fascist, and nationalistic organizations have been connected to multiple attacks and burnings of refugee squats.
 In addition, the government of Alexis Tsipras evicted multiple squats in Athens during Syriza's time in power.
 In addition, Exarcheia and bordering Omonoia have been the focus of specialized policing tactics in Greece.
 These include MAT, (Public Order Restoration Units) a riot police unit implemented after the dictatorship; Operation Virtue, which used blockaded areas and rapid raids of public spaces to capture undocumented migrants in the 1970s and 1980s; and Operation Xenios Zeus, which implemented stop-and-search and document checks for foreigners in 2012.

 In 2019, a change in political governance affected Exarcheia.
-The New Democracy party was elected to power nationally in July and the new prime minister Kyriakos Mitsotakis pledged to impose order and to clean up Exarcheia.
+The New Democracy party was elected to power nationally in July and the new prime minister Kyriakos Mitsotakis pledged to impose order and to 'clean up' Exarcheia.
 Subsequently, a new mayor of Athens was elected in August.
 Immediately, evictions of migrant squats began.
 The City Plaza squat at 78 Acharnon decided to close itself down on its own terms rather than be evicted.
 By the end of September 2019, there had been seven evictions, including the 5th School squat.